 - Any Time: The backup starts whenever there are files to be backed up. - Daily: The backup starts at the set time of a day.
 Drag the mouse over the timeline to define the start and end time. - Weekly: The backup can start at any time or the specified time of a week.
-To specify the time, select the desired days (Mon - Sun), select Select Time, and then drag the mouse over the timeline to define the start and end time.
+To specify the time, select the desired days (Mon Sun), select Select Time, and then drag the mouse over the timeline to define the start and end time.

-Manually Adding Files for Backup
+11.9.4 Manually Adding Files for Backup

-It is automatic to back up the files from the GV-System to the storage system once the connection is built.
+Once connected, the files from the GV-System will automatically be backed up to the storage system.
 To manually select the files for backup: